 Why Instagram Reels?
 Why Now?

-TikTok’s popularity continued in 2021, becoming the most downloaded app of the year with 656 million downloads.
+TikTok’s popularity continues to grow, and still the most downloaded social app with 672 million downloads per year.
 However, TikTok serves a primarily younger demographic (for now), whereas Instagram serves a broader age range.

 Noticing the opportunity, Instagram jumped on the scene to (again) give its users a one-stop-social network for every piece of content they’d like to consume.
 Ever.